Akkadu/eslint-config-akkadu/README.md

   </a>
 </p>

-> Nothing is perfect, but perhaps things could be just a little bit less terrible
+> Nothing is perfect, but with diligence and persistance, perhaps it could just suck a bit less

 ## Install